 - Tweet congratulations to the new TSC member from the ESLint Twitter account

-The TSC meets every other week in the TSC Meeting chatroom.
+The TSC meets every other week in the TSC Meeting Discord channel.
 The meeting is run by a designated moderator approved by the TSC.

 Items are added to the TSC agenda which are considered contentious or are modifications of governance, contribution policy, TSC membership, or release process.